 Holidays are often a dangerous time for substance abusers and their families.
 Holidays and addiction do not make a good combination, especially holidays that remind people of better times in the past and lost loved ones.
 The holidays can be very depressing for many individuals.
-For those who are in recovery, the stress of the holiday season can lead to relapse.
-For those who have not yet tried to stop their substance abuse, the holidays can cause them to overindulge at times, leading to overdose or death.
+For those who are in recovery, the stress of holidays and addiction can lead to relapse.
+For those who have not yet tried to stop their substance abuse, holiday stress and addictions can cause them to overindulge at times, leading to overdose or death.

 Substance abuse also impacts innocent lives.
 For example, an analysis of all official U.S. death certificates between 1979-2004 by researchers revealed a spike on New Year’s Day in the number of deaths from SIDS by alcohol-consuming mothers compared to non-alcohol consuming mothers.
 This may be due to a rise in caregivers’ alcohol consumption during holidays.
 Other studies show that 44% of women and 34% of men suffer from substance abuse issues, but help is available for both the drinker who wants to stop drinking and the family who wants out of the cycle.

 Studies show that suicide rates do not rise significantly during the holidays due to more emotional support; however, when holidays end, the reasons people drank or used drugs still exist.
 No matter where you fit in the life of an alcoholic or drug addict, what to do now is get the right help for you.
 Unfortunately, only about one-third of people facing mental health issues actually seek treatment.
 Most of them are in need of inpatient treatment that addresses co-occurring health issues that may be wearing out the body and mind.